 In fact, the Florida Department of Environmental Protection requires that,

 “...all chemicals added to drinking water and all system components that come in contact with drinking water be certified under ANSI/NSF Standards 60 and 61.
-These standards insure that there are no harmful chemicals inadvertently added to the drinking water supply.”
+These standards ensure that there are no harmful chemicals inadvertently added to the drinking water supply.”

 So, yes, under normal circumstances, Florida’s drinking water is safe...unless the water becomes contaminated.
 In which case, you’ll get a “water boil notice”.

-So let’s look at why Florida’s water is particularly vulnerable to contamination and what you can do to keep your drinking water safe and healthy.
+So, let’s look at why Florida’s water is particularly vulnerable to contamination and what you can do to keep your drinking water safe and healthy.